Prince of Wales Island

 STAYING ON PRINCE OF WALES ISLAND

-Prince of Wales Island is home to a eleven small communities, several offering accommodations and other services.
+Prince of Wales Island is home to a eleven small communities, with several offering accommodations and other services.
 The largest, most visitor-friendly towns are Craig and Klawock, only seven miles apart but still a 31-mile drive across the island along the paved Hollis-Klawock Highway.
 Also providing lodging, restaurants, small grocery stores, and other visitor amenities are Thorne Bay, 38 miles northeast from Klawock, and Coffman Cove, 55 miles north of Klawock.

 GETTING TO PRINCE OF WALES ISLAND